Cousin Capers and the Klan

 Don’t even ask where I got the idea for Caper Two.
 (Two?
 Whom am I kidding?)
 I am lost for a logical explanation myself.
 Chalk it up to youth, exuberance, a carefree attitude, whatever you wish.
 Today, my wife might better describe it as immaturity.

-With two large wooden beams (taken from old mining debris in the rock dump) balanced on my shoulder, I found myself hiking up a huge boney pile located behind the PNA (Polish National Alliance) Club in Beaverdale.
+With two large wooden beams (taken from old mining debris in the rock dump) balanced on my shoulder, I found myself hiking up a huge boney pile (scrap coal) located behind the PNA (Polish National Alliance) Club in Beaverdale.
 It was about 10 o’clock on a Saturday night, too dark to be seen, but not late enough for the town’s residents to be asleep.
 That was how it was planned.

 John was right with me, lugging a five-gallon can of kerosene up the giant peak, overlooking town.